 Of course, the Community Spotlight won't be chosen until after you, the players, vote on their favorite games (other than these two).
-Until that happens, let's talk about the current winners, Pokémon Convenant and Tower of Ashes!
+Until that happens, let's talk about the current winners, Pokémon Covenant and Tower of Ashes!
 This article will go a little more depth into each of these games as Game Jam winners!

 Pokémon Covenant is a very beautifully made game in the Generation 2 style, albeit with entirely modern Pokémon game design (Physical/Special Split, modern moves/'mons, EXP.Share).
 Notably, the game focuses a ton on a cognition based region, building off a truly unique world where the protagonist is trying to reacquire pieces of their shattered heart across a region where people who have fallen psychologically end up, including you.
 Some areas include a town and bathhouse full of people who are too stricken by sloth to move or function, a casino area where people become obsessed with greed, and things of that nature.
 It takes a very unique storybuilding opportunity and gradually tries to build the pieces to why the player needs to be redeemed in the first place.